kklimonda/neutron/doc/source/policies/bugs.rst

   * the ReST API, add "openstack-api-site" to the affected projects.
-  * the OpenStack manuals, like the Networking Guide or the Configuration Reference, add "openstack-manuals" to the affected projects.
-Tag the bug for the appropriate guide, e.g. "networking-guide".
-Remove "neutron" from the affected projects if it only affects "openstack-manuals".
+  * the OpenStack manuals, like the Networking Guide or the Configuration Reference, add "openstack-manuals" to the affected projects
   * developer documentation (devref), set the bug to "Confirmed" for the project Neutron, otherwise set it to "Invalid".